 Nestled on 500 acres of stunning forest and pasture lands, Andalusia is the celebrated home of one of America’s greatest short-story authors, Flannery O’Connor.
 Today, you can take a guided tour of the house to learn more about O’Connor’s life and works, stroll walking trails while admiring the beautiful foliage or peruse the farm’s outbuildings while visiting the site’s well-known peacocks!
 As an added bonus, the front porch boasts rocking chairs designed for a quiet moment of reflection and relaxation among the land that inspired O’Connor.
 Want to learn more?
 There are five sites in Milledgeville that will take you through her life.

 After a long day packed with fun activities, relax in any of our great hotels.
 There are also two campground areas with beautiful views to enjoy if you are looking to stay outdoors.
-If you are interested in staying in a historic home, the Rockwell House was once the former governor's home and much of its original architectural features are still intact.
+If you are interested in staying in a historic home, the newly renovated historic beauty, Inn on North Jefferson was originally built in 1820.
 Milledgeville also offers beautiful lake house rentals, so the entire family can gather around a campfire by the lake and roast a marshmallow.